cvxgrp/cvxrisk/README.md

 The function is not aware of the precise risk model used.
 All risk models are required to implement the `estimate` method.

+Note that factor risk models work with weights for the assets but also with weights for the factors.
+To stay flexible we are applying thiS `**kwargs` pattern to the function above.
 ## A first example

 A first example is a risk model based on the sample covariance matrix.